dcnl1980/laravel-homestead/README.md

 ### Notes
 - Use docker's local IP address to connect to your database.
 Run `docker inspect --format '{{ .NetworkSettings.IPAddress }}' ${CID}`, where `${CID}` is docker container ID of the database
-- Databases: by default mariadb is used as a database, but you are free to use any database you want: choose from these excellent images by Tutum: [tutum/mysql](https://github.com/tutumcloud/mysql) or [tutum/postgresql](https://github.com/tutumcloud/postgresql), they expose different environment variables, so don't forget to update your docker-compose file accordingly.